-Our Snake River rafting adventures through Hells Canyon are journeys through a land rich in myth and geologic wonder.
-Running south to north, the Snake River cuts through some of the most rugged, spectacular landscape on earth.
+Our Snake River Rafting adventures through Hells Canyon are journeys through a land rich in myth and geologic wonder.
+Running south to north, the Snake River cuts through some of the most rugged, spectacular landscapes on earth.
 Boulders and rock slides have rolled into the river to create the biggest white water rafting rapids in the Pacific Northwest.
 High-crested waves and paddle-swallowing holes drench us in white water excitement.

 When you go to Hells Canyon with ROW Adventures on a trip with 13 or more guests we send a cargo boat ahead to set up a comfortable wilderness camp.
 Instead of spending time setting up your own tent, you can be hiking, fishing, or otherwise relaxing.; on smaller trips, our gear and guests travel together and our guides are still happy to set up your tent if you like.
 Our meals are superlative, made with the finest fresh ingredients and prepared by our talented staff.

 Between the Snake River whitewater, there's plenty of time to kick back and marvel at the snow-capped peaks that tower more than a mile above.
 Mountainsides are covered in golden grass and pine forest and we commonly see soaring eagles, ambling bears, or wild mountain goats.

 Join us on a 5-day trip through Hells Canyon, which for many travellers, affectionally becomes Heaven's Canyon!

 Honoring Native People and Lands